HBPNeurorobotics/nestserver_benchmarks/README.md

        job.sh config.yaml
 ```

+The allocation can be triggered with the bash.sh skript.
+In here it is possible
+execute multiple repetitions of the same benchmark run.

 ## Main job script

 The main runner for the benchmarks is implemented in `job.sh`.
 It will first